cktai17/cktai17.github.io/presentations.md

 04. 2014 Aug 17, “The Scientific and Political Persona: Searching for the Interrelations in the Astronomy and Marxism of Anton Pannekoek”, Vossius Center for History of Humanities and Sciences, University of Amsterdam.
 03. 2013 May 30, “Anton Pannekoek on the Structure of the Milky Way: Epistemic and Socialist Virtues in Twentieth Century Astronomy”, Graduation Seminar, Institute for the History and Foundations of Science, Utrecht University.
 02. 2013 Apr 26, “Anton Pannekoek’s Research on the Structure of the Universe”, Anton Pannekoek Institute for Astronomy, University of Amsterdam.
-01. 2012 Oct 23, Anton Pannekoek: A Case Study in the Transition of Epistemic Virtues in Twentieth Century Astronomy”, _Peter Galison Master Class_, Descartes Centre for the History and Foundations of the Sciences and the Humanities, Utrecht University. {: reversed="reversed"}
+01. 2012 Oct 23, Anton Pannekoek: A Case Study in the Transition of Epistemic Virtues in Twentieth Century Astronomy”, _Peter Galison Master Class_, Descartes Centre for the History and Foundations of the Sciences and the Humanities, Utrecht University.{: reversed="reversed"}